-WHEN PERFORMING CROSS

-BLEEDING, IT MAY BE NECESSARY TO

-REMOVE RESIDUAL FLUID FROM

-BRAKE RESEVERIOR TO PREVENT
+WHEN PERFORMING CROSS BLEEDING, IT MAY BE NECESSARY TO REMOVE RESIDUAL FLUID FROM BRAKE RESEVERIOR TO PREVENT OVERFLOW.

-OVERFLOW.

-- Open inboard and outboard bleeders on main gear and pump fluid between calipers till all air has been purged from calipers. - Tighten inboard caliper bleeder and continue pressurization to reservoir till all air has been purged from line. - 4.
-Perform steps 1 thru 3 on opposite main gear - When complete check brake fluid in reservoir service to max line if necessary.
+- 2. Open inboard and outboard bleeders on main gear and pump fluid between calipers till all air has been purged from calipers. - 3.
+Tighten inboard caliper bleeder and continue pressurization to reservoir till all air has been purged from line. - 4.
+Perform steps 1 thru 3 on opposite main gear. - 5.
+When complete check brake fluid in reservoir service to max line if necessary. - 6.
+When complete, brakes should not feel "soft" or "spongy" when actuated.